mrkkrp/markkarpov.com/tutorial/exceptions.md

 -- | The ability to run any monadic action @m a@ as @IO a@.
 --
 -- This is more precisely a natural transformation.
-We need to new -- datatype (instead of simply using a @forall@) due to lack of -- support in GHC for impredicative types.
+We need a new -- datatype (instead of simply using a @forall@) due to lack of -- support in GHC for impredicative types.